darrenjaworski/byte-converter-react/README.md

 - children, is required and must be a positive, finite, integer.
 - hideWarnings, boolean to turn on/off warnings. false by default
+- suffix, boolean to turn on/off suffix.
+AKA unit written after the converted number. false by default
 - inUnit, one of ["B" (byte), "KB" (kilobyte), "MB" (megabyte), "GB" (gigabyte), "TB" (terabyte), "PB" (petabyte)].
 B for bytes by default.
 - outUnit, one of ["B", "KB", "MB", "GB", "TB", "PB"].
 MB for bytes by default.